GrACE: Generation using Associated Code Edits

-\emph{\textbf{Setup for \codet experiments:}} For our fine-tuning experiments, we use a virtual machine with 16 AMD MI200 GPUs (each with 64GiB of vRAM), 92 CPU cores and 1594 GB of RAM.
+\paraheader{Setup for \codet experiments} For our fine-tuning experiments, we use a virtual machine with 16 AMD MI200 GPUs (each with 64GiB of vRAM), 92 CPU cores and 1594 GB of RAM.
 We set the input token length to 1024 tokens and truncate any longer inputs from the end.
 There are two steps in our fine-tuning process: fine-tuning on the unfiltered \cpo dataset followed by dataset-specific fine-tuning on the \overwatch training and \cpo filtered datasets.
 For the initial fine-tuning with the unfiltered \cpo dataset, we initialize the model with the publicly released \codet-\textsc{base} weights and train it for 8 epochs with a batch size of 8 per device.
 The optimization is done using the Adafactor\cite{shazeer2018adafactor} optimizer with learning rate initially set to $3e^{-4}$ and gradually updated using a linear scheduler after a warmup of 500 steps.
 The best model weights are determined using the perplexity score by evaluating on the \cpo validation dataset at every 1000 steps.
-For further fine-tuning on the \overwatch training and \cpo filtered datasets, we set the initial learning rate to $1e^{-4}$, the number of warmup steps to 50 and train the model for 10 epochs while evaluating it at every 50 steps.
-During inference, we use beam search with a beam width of 5 to get the top 5 predictions.
-This was prefered over temperature sampling after verifying that beam search consistently reported a higher top-1 score and increased output diversity.

-\emph{\textbf{Metric:}} In order to stay consistent with the metrics used by papers that curated the target datasets (namely the \cpo and \overwatch datasets), we define a flexible metric called the {\em{exact match}}.
+For further fine-tuning on the \overwatch training and \cpo filtered datasets, we set the initial learning rate to $1e^{-4}$, the number of warmup steps to 50 and train the model for 10 epochs while evaluating it every 50 steps.
+During inference, we use beam search with a beam width of 5. \paraheader{Metric} In order to stay consistent with the metrics used by papers that curated the target datasets (namely the \cpo and \overwatch datasets), we define a metric called the {\em{exact match}}.
 In the experiments with the \cpo dataset, a prediction is said to be an {\em{exact match}} if it syntactically matches the ground truth modulo whitespaces.
 We use {\em{Exact Match}} to also denote the percentage of cases where a prediction was an exact match.
 More details on the \overwatch dataset evaluation can be found in Section \ref{subseq:overwatch}.
 In all our results, we report {\em{Exact Match}} for Top-1 predictions.